ttam37/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Question 1: Does the distance between a house and downtown Seattle affect house prices?

 From the plot shown below, more expensive houses are in the Northern side of King County.
 There are a cluster of expensive houses near Seattle that surrounds the Lake Washington.
 Generally expensive houses surround the lake such as the city Medina being the most expensive city in King County.
 If we magnify into downtown Seattle, houses are average priced.
+Another observation is that houses are clustered in specific regions which can possibly be an important feature (lat and long, city).

 From my analysis, the correlation between the distance and price is -0.211, a weak negative correlation.
 In addition, R-squared value is 0.098 which is not represented by the prediction model.
 More preprocessing needs to be done.